elicharlese/Tradent/README.md

 ## 📜 Guidelines

-When subitting an issue or creating a new discussion please be as descriptive as possible (include a screenshot or a screencast).
+When submitting an issue or creating a new discussion please be as descriptive as possible (include a screenshot or a screencast).
 The better you explain your issue or recommendation the quicker we can all work together to improve or implement features.

 ## ✅ Do